koopjs/koopjs.github.io/_docs/available-plugins/outputs.md

 permalink: /docs/available-plugins/outputs
 ---

-Koop uses **outputs** to tranform the GeoJSON supplied by providers to serve data in open specifications like [Geoservices](https://geoservices.github.io) so data can be used in clients that support them.
+Koop uses **outputs** to transform the GeoJSON supplied by providers to serve data in open specifications like [Geoservices](https://geoservices.github.io) so data can be used in clients that support them.

 <br>